the-espais/CrystallineEntity/README.md

 To run as a service, use the included .service file and follow these comprehensive instructions (I used a Pi - should work with any `systemd` setup): https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267
   * Note: the service runs as the super user by default, so the Python packages will need to be installed as super user as well.
+  * Double note: you need to change the working directory otherwise the database code will not know where to look.
+I cheated and used:

+  `os.chdir("/home/user/CrystallineEntity/")`

 ## Future Plans

 * More intelligent image archiving (rotating, etc.)